orkank/table-converter/README.md

 # table-converter
-An another tool which can convert traditional tables to various modern formats
+Tool that can convert traditional tables to various modern formats